 However, the higher-end chairs out there typically can recline back further than the low-end or mid-range options, they also typically have armrests that can adjust in multiple directions, and they can also tilt at their base and can be locked at a tilted angle, or unlocked to rock back and forth.

 For me, I enjoy the recline feature on these chairs, but more importantly the ability to lock the chair at a tilted angle.

-And, for armrests, certain gaming chairs have armrests that can adjusted from side-to-side, forwards and backwards, and at an angle.
+And, for armrests, certain gaming chairs have armrests that can be adjusted from side-to-side, forwards and backward, and at an angle.
 And, of course, up and down.

 These extra adjustment options are important because they will really help you get the armrests into an ideal position for your setup.

 So, when you’re buying a gaming chair, make sure that you consider what kind of adjustment features are important to you.